-To get an idea of how smart marketers have become, spend a few minutes online.
+To get an idea of how smart marketers have become with retargeting, spend a few minutes online.
 Just hint that you might be interested in a product by doing a search or browsing a big site like Amazon.com.
 It’s enough to trigger a never-ending cascade of ads that seems to follow you around, no matter where you go.

 The practice, called retargeting, has become so sophisticated and pervasive that it’s almost impossible to avoid — or resist.